Mindlytics/mlsdk-python/README.md

 **Attributes:**

 * timestamp - (optional, None) If specified, the timestamp associated with this event.
 For new users, this becomes their start date.
-* id - A unique user id for a new user or an existing user for the workspace/project specified in `client`.
+* id - (optional, None) A unique user id for a new user or an existing user for the workspace/project specified in `client`.
 If this id already exists, the given traits are merged with any existing traits.
 Any existing matching traits are over written.
 Mindlytics supports strings, booleans, and numbers as trait values.
+* device_id - (optional, None) A unique device id.
+If user id is not passed then device_id is requiredd.
 * traits - (optional, None) - A dict of user traits.

 ```python